ramujin/fastapi-rest-db/README.md

 1. Create database credentials (specify your own **USERNAME**, **PASSWORD**, and **ROOT_PASSWORD**!)

     ```bash
-    echo "MYSQL_HOST=localhost" > credentials.env
+    echo "MYSQL_HOST=localhost" > .env
-    echo "MYSQL_DATABASE=ece140" >> credentials.env
+    echo "MYSQL_DATABASE=ece140" >> .env
-    echo "MYSQL_USER=USERNAME" >> credentials.env
+    echo "MYSQL_USER=USERNAME" >> .env
-    echo "MYSQL_PASSWORD=PASSWORD" >> credentials.env
+    echo "MYSQL_PASSWORD=PASSWORD" >> .env
-    echo "MYSQL_ROOT_PASSWORD=ROOT_PASSWORD" >> credentials.env
+    echo "MYSQL_ROOT_PASSWORD=ROOT_PASSWORD" >> .env
     ```

-2. If you have Docker installed, run the following command to start up a MySQL server (ignore this step if you already have MySQL installed and modify the `credentials.env` file to match your database credentials!).
+2. If you have Docker installed, run the following command to start up a MySQL server (ignore this step if you already have MySQL installed and modify the `.env` file to match your database credentials!).
 Run the command in a separate terminal window as it will lock up the window for logging.

     ```bash
-    docker compose up --build &
+    docker compose up --build -d
     ```

     **Note:** Just closing the terminal will not stop the database server.
 In order to stop it, you must issue the command `docker-compose down` when you are finished.